 Hedging instruments Hedged items

-Interest rate swaps Interest rates on
+Interest note syrons Interest rates on

-Interest fate swaps borrowings
+Interest rate swaps borrowings

-Forward exchange Foreign currency
+Formward archange Foreign currency

-contracts receivables and
+Forward exchange contracts receivables and

 contracts payables

 (iii) Hedge policy

 In accordance with the Financial Management Regulations, our policy is to engage in derivative transactions within the scope of genuine business needs in order to avoid exchange-rate and interest-rate fluctuation risks.
 We refrain from engaging in derivative transactions for speculative purposes.